microsoft/do-client/README.md

 ```

 We provide an easy-to-use python script for building our client components from the project root, you can inspect build.py for additional build flags
 On debian-based systems, run this command to build the client and package it as a .deb file
-The build output can be located in your platforms temp directory, for example /tmp/build-deliveryoptimization-agent

 ```markdown
 > python3 build/build.py --project agent --package-for deb